Wearing sarees is a way of life for me

 Why not?
 Why should one not wear a saree to work?
 It is our dress.
 Culturally, it’s what we have always worn.
-I am very comfortable in it.
+I am very comfortable with it.
 I am far more comfortable in it than I am in a pair of trousers, even if it that is convenient.
 The saree is professional, it’s smart.
 You can’t go wrong with it.
 I wear sarees to work on a regular basis, about 95 per cent of the time.

 To answer your question in a different way, when you are much younger and you are starting off, especially as a doctor, especially as an obstetrician, you have to deal with families who are coming to you many times to have a baby.
 They know you are young and in the early years of practice.
 So, a saree tends to give you that little bit of seriousness and makes you a little bit more professional, if I may say so.

 The saree is something I can get in and out of in a few minutes, to be honest.
 Many of my juniors ask me how I do that so quickly.
 If you have done if so often, you can do it quickly.
 I don’t see it as being an effort.
-Most of us at work wear sarees.
+Most of us at workwear sarees.
 Quite a few of my juniors wear sarees, a lot of the time.
 In fact, a couple of people have commented that it’s nice to see all of us in sarees at the clinic.

 What is the trend you see today?

 Back then, wearing sarees wasn’t so uncommon.
 Today, I see a change.
 Some of the younger doctors are not that comfortable wearing a saree.
 They need an occasion to wear it.
 The saree is looked at as a dress you will wear for an occasion rather than an everyday dress.
-That’s a shift, which is just change as it happens.
+That’s a shift, which is just changing as it happens.

 Would you tell the younger generation to start appreciating the art and realise the value of the saree?